microsoft/ML-For-Beginners/7-TimeSeries/README.md

 # Introduction to time series forecasting

-So what is time series forecasting?
-It's about predicting what's about to happen, future events, by analyzing trends of the past.
+What is time series forecasting?
+It's about predicting future events by analyzing trends of the past.

 ## Regional topic: worldwide electricity usage ✨